systemetric/robocon-website/blog/robocon-2024-review.md

 **2nd Place** – Trumpington Team 3

-Trumpington 3’s robot went straight for the jacket potato in the later rounds, displaying accurate and effective movement which consistently retrieved their target.
+Trumpington Team 3’s robot went straight for the jacket potato in the later rounds, displaying accurate and effective movement which consistently retrieved their target.
 It was impressive to see their code and calibration develop so fast over the course of the competition.

 ![](/images/img_7666.jpg "Trumpington Team 3 with 2nd Place")